camilalopes/arcade-game/README.md

 ## :clipboard: Note

-This game is a personal project but feel free to send me suggestions and corrections. : hearts:
+This game is a personal project but feel free to send me suggestions and corrections. :hearts:

 -----